I got a sign today. Two signs, really, both telling me to slow down.

 Yesterday, I pulled out some comic books I bought forever ago and, due to boredom, finally read them, looking closely at the fine drawings and feeling the soft paper between my fingers.

-Of course, setting goals and pushing ourselves is an important part of our self-image and overall happiness, as I discuss in my recent post, How to avoid toxic self-care & 6 actually healthy self-care ideas, but maybe, but just maybe, our bodies are craving stillness in a chaotic world.
+Of course, setting goals and pushing ourselves is an important part of our self-image and overall happiness, but maybe, but just maybe, our bodies are craving stillness in a chaotic world.

 In order to completely rid ourselves of the “bored” title, all we must do is turn “I’m bored and I’m going crazy” to “I’m slowing down, and I’m okay with that.”